SebastianCasanova4/ProjectManagement/README.md

-# ProjectManagement Sebasstian Casanova Ospina
+# ProjectManagement Sebastian Casanova Ospina
 This is a personal project that implements an app that helps to manage a project.